-It’s definitely worth a visit to hike Bray Head to enjoy some tremendous views.
+It’s definitely worth a visit to hike Bray Head and enjoy some tremendous views.
 However, you’ll need to make a slight detour by crossing the Maurice O’Neill Memorial Bridge in Portmagee as the Ring Of Kerry bypasses this island.

 It’s worth the time and effort for the views of Portmagee, the Skellig Ferry plying its route to both Skellig Michael and Little Skelling islands and for the distant views of the Cliffs of Kerry.

-We found some geocaches and even befriened some 4-footed ‘locals’ on the way.
+We found some geocaches and even befriended some 4-footed woolly ‘locals’ on the way.

 Bidding farewell to Valentia Island, we briefly re-joined the Ring of Kerry before again detouring at Cahersiveen, just 15 kilometres away.

 Entry is free and quite accessible from the nearby car park.

-A word of warning: in one of the carparks, one of the locals was offering tourists a hold of one of his lambs and encouraging them to take a photo, but then requesting money for this afterwards.
+A word of warning: in one of the car parks, one of the locals was offering tourists a hold of one of his lambs and encouraging them to take a photo, but then requesting money for this afterwards.
 It was not done in good faith as there was no sign saying it was a paid service.

-We drove up to the surrounding fence line but unfortunately it was signed as ‘no entry’ so we didn’t get to wander the ruins.
-However, it still made for a great photo.
+We drove up to the surrounding fence line but unfortunately, it was signed as no entry, so we didn’t get to wander the ruins.

 Driving east on the northern part of the Ring of Kerry you can catch glimpses of Rossbeigh Beach.

-Don’t let this deter you as it is so worth the views.
-Keep an eye out for some old, abandoned stone buildings by the road-side that are nice to wander around.
+Don’t let this deter you though as it is so worth the views.
+Keep an eye out for some old, abandoned stone buildings by the roadside that are nice to wander around.